Oxford International Film Festival is now taking submissions for the 2023 edition.

-After the rescheduled hybrid 2020 event the festival is excited to present its new platform of an exciting snowy winter festival in 2021.
+After the rescheduled hybrid 2020 and 2021 online event the festival presents its new platform of an exciting snowy winter boutique festival in 2022 and now looks to build on this boutique offering into 2023.

-OXIFF prides itself on being an honest, welcoming event that shines a light on true independent film.
-OXIFF is an opportunity for indie filmmakers to showcase their work in a real cinema and a chance to share their stories with the public.
+OXIFF prides itself on being a personable and honest, welcoming event that shines a light on true independent film.
+OXIFF is an opportunity for indie filmmakers to be discovered and showcase their work with a chance to share their stories with the public.
 We look to provide a platform in which a filmmaker can get their work seen and their cinematic voices heard.

-OXIFF2020 marked the fifth edition of the festival and screened a selection of films from wide array of genres across feature and short films, documentary films, animations, experimental films and music videos.
+OXIFF2020 and 2021 events marked the sixth and seventh editions of the festival and screened a selection of films from wide array of genres across feature and short films, documentary films, animations, experimental films and music videos.

-The festival opened at The Ultimate Picture Palace with a selection of thirteen UK Shorts, all made by some of the UK’s up and coming filmmaking talents.
+The 2020 hybrid opened at The Ultimate Picture Palace with a selection of thirteen UK Shorts, all made by some of the UK’s up and coming filmmaking talents.
 Highlights of the session included SORCERESS, starring Game of Thrones Nathalie Emmanuel, SHE, directed by Control screenwriter Matt Greenhalgh, ISABEL, starring Iain Glenn (Game of Thrones) and Claire Skinner (Outnumbered) and GAME OVER with Blake Harrison (The Inbetweeners) and Gemma Whelan (Game of Thrones, Killing Eve).

 Films screened at the Odeon, George Street included British comedy LOVE TYPE D, about a woman who finds she has a ‘loser in love’ gene, INTERNATIONAL FALLS, about a small town Mum who dreams of becoming a comedienne that stars Rachael Harris (The Hangover) and Rob Huebel (Transparent) , revenge thriller #LIKE starring Marc Menchaca (Ozark) and Sarah Rich (Orange is the New Black) and the Susan Sarandon featuring documentary AMERICAN MIRROR: INTIMATIONS OF IMMORTALITY.